P-p-H-d/mlib/README.md

 This is more or less like a C union.
-The main added value compared to using a union is that it generates also all the basic methods to handle it and it dynamic identify which element if stored within.
+The main added value compared to using a union is that it generates also all the basic methods to handle it and it dynamic identify which element is stored within.

 It shall be done once per type and per compilation unit.